skip to main |

 The good weather this week, mostly Sunny with a little rain, has made everything put on a growing spurt, lots of the early Potatoes are now in flower, so will be lifting them soon.

-The Peas & climbing Beans are also growing well, Brassicas too are growing so fast they are pushing the netting off!
+growing well, Brassicas too are growing so fast they are pushing the netting off!

 Our Fruit Cage is so full of fruit we are expecting our biggest harvest, Strawberries, Raspberries, Black & Red Currents too.
 I think the top dressing of well rotted Manure early in the year did help.